rogeriotaques/boring-css/README.md

 ### Do you need a grid system?

 If you need a grid system, you can use [Simple Grid](https://simplegrid.io/), as it is lightweight and very easy to use.
-By the way, you can find it in this repository as `simple-grid.css`.
+By the way, you can find a slightly modified version of it, cleaned up to remove anything not related to the grid, in this repository as [`simple-grid.css`](./simple-grid.css).

 ## Contributing